EnzoBnl/enzobnl/spark.md

 - Since 1.4.0 (June 11, 2015) it is `RDD` of `InternalRow`s that are **Binary Row-Based Format** known as **Tungsten Row Format**. `InternalRow`s:
   - allows **in-place elements access** that avoid serialization/deserialization --> just a little little bit slower than `RDD`s for element access but very very faster when it comes to shuffles.
-  - store their data very efficiently:**off-heap** --> divide by 4 memory footprint compared to RDDs of Java objects.
+  - store their data very efficiently --> divide by 4 memory footprint compared to RDDs of Java objects.
   - Leverage the activation of the off-heap memory usage more than RDDs of deserialized objects by not implying ser/deser overhead.
   - [UnsafeRow](https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-UnsafeRow.html) is the basic implementation of [InternalRow](https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-InternalRow.html) (see descriptions of Jacek Laskowski's *Mastering Spark SQL* links for each)
+  - GC benefit: less long living references: the

 - 1.6.0 (Dec 22, 2015): `Dataset` is created as a separated class.
 There is conversions between `Dataset`s and `DataFrame`s.
 - Since 2.0.0 (Jul 19, 2016), `DataFrame` is merged with `Dataset` and remains just an alias `type DataFrame = Dataset[Row]`.